mboljen/mkgrid/README.md

 $ make install
 ```

 The default `PREFIX` is set to `/usr/local`.
-In order to succesfully complete the installation, you need to have write permissions for the installation location.
+In order to successfully complete the installation, you need to have write permissions for the installation location.

 ## Requires